 MaxiFab - Advancing Period Technologies

-In collaboration with Jen Liu - UC Boulder, Siyan Zhao - Carnegie Mellon, and Michael Rivera - Carnegie Mellon
+In collaboration with Jen Liu, Siyan Zhao, Michael Rivera

-Human-centered Problem: Our work aims to reduce stigma regarding the discussion of menstruation while contextualizing the topic as an under-examined design research space.
+Motivation: Our work aims to reduce stigma regarding the discussion of menstruation and to contextualize the topic as an under-examined design research space, while also demonstrating how the application of fabrication technologies can advance technologies related to women’s health.

 Design Research: 3D Printed Pad Frame The rise of affordable consumer-grade 3D printers has enabled people to make customized objects to fit their needs.
 We explored 3D printing to produce a pad frame: a durable, cheap, and reusable pad design that allows people to conveniently convert any fabric material they have at hand into a sanitary pad.